skyhop/Aprs/README.md

 ## Installing the library (NuGet)

-The library is available for download on [NuGet](https://www.nuget.org/packages/Boerman.Aeronautics.AprsClient):
+The library is available for download on [NuGet](https://www.nuget.org/packages/Skyhop.Aprs.Client):

-    Install-Package Boerman.Aeronautics.AprsClient
+    Install-Package Skyhop.Aprs.Client

 ## Configuring the library